Defjoint777/2c7334b3-b07d-48d6-a562-79072d8e166e/README.md

 ## 3) Questions
-1. What are the three primary modes of `vim`, and how do you switch between them?
+1. What are the three primary modes of `vim`, and how do you switch between them? normal, termina, insert.

-2. How do you create and save a new file in `vim`?
+3. How do you create and save a new file in `vim`?
+   1.vim :enew  2.:wq
-3. What is the purpose of the `:enew` command in `vim`?
+5. What is the purpose of the `:enew` command in `vim`? create new document.

-4. How can you exit `vim` without saving changes?
+7. How can you exit `vim` without saving changes?
+ :q!

-5. What steps should you follow to open an existing file, make edits, and save the changes in `vim`?
+9. What steps should you follow to open an existing file, make edits, and save the changes in `vim`? vim <Document-Name>, i to jump in Insertmode, :wq (Write and quit)

 ## 4) Advice
 Try different other editors in your command-line, to get more familiar with the concept of terminal editing.
 Other common editors are `nano`, `emacs` or `helix`.